Advertisement

 The idea of free money for everyone may sound attractive but does a universal basic income live up to the billing?
 Here’s everything you need to know

-A universal basic income (UBI) is an idea that has attracted plenty of attention in recent years – not least as the impact of the Covid-19 pandemic has shone a light on poverty and inequality.
+A universal basic income (UBI) is a model that has attracted plenty of attention in recent years – not least as the impact of the Covid-19 pandemic has shone a light on poverty, inequality.

 The Welsh government has launched a new UBI trial, targeted specifically at the 500 young people or so leaving care in Wales each year.
 With around one in five homeless people in Wales having been in care, the government has turned to UBI to see if it could offer them the “safety blanket” they need.

-For many a universal basic income is a way to tackle both issues, for others it is an expensive waste of money.
+For many a universal basic income is a way to tackle both poverty and inequality, for others it is an expensive waste of money.

 Here’s how a universal basic income could work, what the critics say, how its supporters hope it will change UK society where the gap between the rich and the poor is one of the worst in Europe.